Amannor/redhat_final_proj/README.md

 ## Project Description
 This project has 2 parts:
-1. Fetching and preparing the data that links code changessets with the respetive tests that tested them (in the CI\CD process).
+1. Fetching and preparing the data that links code changessets with the respective tests that were run on them (in the CI\CD process).
 2. Running ML algorithm\s on said data to create code that, given a changeset and a list of tests, will output the probabilty that each test will fail in the CI\CD process.
+3. The prioritized list will be used to select which tests will be run given future code changesets (since running all tests for each changeset is infeasible).

 In more detail
 --------------